MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/experiments/index.md

 ## Integrating Experiments with other PlayFab services
 Experiments is compatible with Player Profile, PlayStream events, CloudScript and Insights Explorer.
 For example, you can:

-- **Make configuration changes using CloudScript:** Virtually any configuration-related game code variation can be enabled using a combination of CloudScript and Experiment’s getTreatmentAssignment API.
+- **Make configuration changes using CloudScript:** Virtually any configuration-related game code variation can be enabled using a combination of CloudScript and Experiment's getTreatmentAssignment API.
 - **Do a drill-down analysis using Insights Explorer:** A unique identifier of each variant (VariantID) is stamped on all PlayStream v2 events and two specific PlayStream v1 events (player_logged_in and player_realmoney_purchase).
 This can be used to do further analysis on specific metrics.
 (The metrics can be based on the PlayStream events or your own game telemetry.)
 To query, use the Insights Explorer service or connect your own analytics platform.